moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 python scripts/insert_external_location_config.py
 ```

 You will be prompted to enter the path to the directory containing the files you wish to apply the script to.
-Type your input starting with the domain directory name and continuing to whichever subdirectory you require and hit `Enter`:
+Type your input starting with the domain directory name and continuing to whichever subdirectory you require (note there is no tab auto complete available) and hit `Enter`:

 ```
 Enter path to directory, starting with domain directory: <domain_name>/<database_name>